 3. Try to get the Internet setup process started as soon as possible once you have a flat because it is going to be at least 2 weeks minimum and more likely 4+ weeks to get it set up.

 4. Find a nice neighbor who will let you use their Internet until the process is done!

 Also, please know that if this process frustrates you, I (and many others) have been there as well.
 It will all work out in the end!

 Let us know your Internet experiences

-We would love to hear more about your experiences with getting Internet in different countries around the world!
-Have you had any challenging experiences getting Internet in new countries?
+We would love to hear more about your experiences with getting Internet access in different countries around the world!
+Have you had any challenging experiences getting connected to the Internet in new countries?
 What made it difficult?
 What would you recommend to others going through the same process in the future?
-Please share your thoughts and feedback in a comment below!
+Please share your thoughts and feedback below!